 Of all the ruckus raised around micro-transactions, Belgium and Netherlands definitely lead the way, having taken actual steps toward eradicating the practice on the grounds of deeming it predatory gambling.

 Electronic Arts, more commonly referred to as EA, are the only ones who put up a fight, insisting that their disclosing of odds meant they comply with legal interpretations of relevant laws.
-There was even talk of criminal charges but in the end, EA decided to stop the sales of FIFA Ultimate Team points in FIFA 19.
+There was even talk of but in the end, EA decided the sales of FIFA Ultimate Team points in FIFA 19.

 Belgium is obviously pretty serious in ridding the games of practices that resemble gambling, and even though USA and even Australia about this recently, the Benelux Union seems to be the only one actually doing something about it.